Join as Grad Student

 6. Note: A willingness to devote energy to research endeavors during graduate school is important.
 A career goal as a traditional academic is truly not required, though it should be noted that the program has a heavy emphasis on research, and students who cannot see themselves happily engaged in research production and dissemination during graduate school may wish to look elsewhere.

 7. Appreciation for and willingness to accept (and give) direct feedback.
 Ask any of the current grad students and they will tell you that Dr. Veilleux provides a lot of feedback.
-The intention of this feedback is to facilitate growth–we know that people start grad school at different places, and may not know much about academic writing, generating a masters thesis proposal, using SPSS, etc. Lack of knowledge is fine, but an ability to take and use feedback is essential to being successful in this lab.
+The intention of this feedback is to facilitate growth–we know that people start grad school at different places, and may not know much about academic writing, generating a masters thesis proposal, using SPSS/R, etc. Lack of knowledge is fine, but an ability to take and use feedback is essential to being successful in this lab.
 Similarly, Dr. Veilleux wants to continue growing as a scholar and a mentor, and wants to practice what she preaches, so *giving* honest feedback is also valued in this lab.

 8. Appreciation for silliness and goofiness.
 We like to laugh, run through puddles, talk about our cats as our babies, dance to Baby Got Back, listen to true crime on tape, and debate about Star Wars.
 We work hard, and we also like each other as people.